anthonyaquino83/recipebook/README.md

 # recipebook
-Demo app from Udemy course Ionic 3 with Maximilian
+Demo app from Udemy course Ionic 3 with Maximilian.
-Setup: download the project, unzip it, run npm install inside the project folder.
+<br>Setup: download the project, unzip it, run npm install inside the project folder.